rafaelffilho/shawna/README.md

 # Shawna

-Kernel made for a school project.
+Extremly simple kernel made for a school project.
 It'll not be updated anymore.

 Setup:
 ```bash